-Learning how to manage disobedient employees is crucial, as they are present in every workplace. defiance is a behavior that can shift with time, circumstances, and mood.
-An employee who performs well today may become challenging tomorrow for any number of reasons.
+Your team may have loyal employees, but defiance is a behavior that can shift with time, circumstances, and state of mind.
+An employee who performs well today may become challenging tomorrow for any particular reason.

-If you are a manager, supervisor, or employer, how will you manage them?
+If you are a manager, supervisor, or employer, managing a disobedient employee must be your priority.

-Therefore, you must master the best practices to manage such defiant employees effectively and try to make them loyal.
-After all, they are the company’s assets.
-Investing time and resources is worth investing.
+You must master the best practices to manage such defiant employees effectively and try to address their issues to make them loyal.
+Your employees are the company’s assets.
+Investing time and resources in training and retaining your employees is totally worth it.

-Before diving into the best practices used by successful companies to deal with rebellious employees, let’s first identify who falls into the category of defiant employees.
+Before diving into the best practices used by successful companies to deal with rebellious employees, let’s first decode who falls into the category of defiant employees.

 Who are defiant employees?